 An online booking option can help businesses improve their workflow in many ways.
 First and foremost, it automates routine processes that otherwise take lots of time and effort from your side.

-But let’s take a look at other advantages you as a business can take of integrating an online booking into your app or website.
+However, let’s take a look at how your business can benefit from integrating online booking into your app or website.

-Even though many businesses use pre-packaged solutions for booking functionality integration like Square Appointments, Acuity Scheduling, Checkfront & others, there are several reasons why they might need to develop a custom one.
+Although many businesses use pre-packaged solutions for integrating booking functionality like Square Appointments, Acuity Scheduling, Checkfront & others, there are several reasons why they might need to develop a custom one.

-One of the main reasons is that the current solution (a website, app, CRM, ERP, etc.) doesn’t allow integration with such ready-to-use softwares.
+One of the main reasons is that their current solution (a website, an app, CRM, ERP, etc.) may not allow integration with such ready-to-use softwares.

-It’s also common that the existing solution doesn’t allow users to change reservation details or cancel them.
+It’s also pretty common for existing solutions to not allow users to change reservation details or cancel them.
 By implementing such a feature into your platform, everything can be displayed there & fully managed by users.

-Generally, the custom booking functionality can be fully tailored to your business needs.
+Generally, custom booking functionality can be fully tailored to your business needs.

-Sometimes, people confuse the time when they’re supposed to come or forget they have a reservation.
-And it’s not always easy to deal with similar situations.
+Sometimes, people confuse the time they’re supposed to come at or forget they have a reservation.
+Plus, it’s not always easy to deal with similar situations.

-Maybe, an online booking tool can’t really help you with solving such troubles, but it’s much easier to prevent them.
+Maybe an online booking tool won’t be able to really help you with solving such issues, but it will definitely be much easier to prevent them.

-If it’s not possible to use notifications, you can use SMSs instead or offer to make a reminding phone call.
+If it’s not possible to use notifications, you can use text messages or call instead.

 It might be a good idea to make them customizable.
-For instance, you can offer to set the time when the notification/reminder will pop up.
-It can be 24/12/6/2, etc. hours before & others.
+For instance, you can offer to set the time when the notification/reminder pops up.
+It can be 24/12/6/2, etc. hours before, for example.

-In fact, setting automated reminders can help companies to reduce the rate of no-shows by 29%.
+In fact, setting automated reminders can help companies reduce the rate of no-shows by 29%.

 Working with data collection through custom booking functionality can be more accurate & suitable for your business, compared to a ready-made option.

-First of all, you can fully manage what metrics the software will collect.
-Often, businesses track these metrics:
+First of all, you can fully manage what metrics the software collects.
+Often, businesses track metrics such as:

 What’s great about such custom tools is that you don’t have to manually change someone’s reservation status if it’s been canceled or rescheduled — the software will do it for you.

 The data can be presented in various forms of infographics.
-It helps to track the dynamics & makes the analysis easier.
+It helps to track the dynamics & make the analysis easier.

-The booking process might require additional manual work or approval from managers, and needs to be controlled because of lack of automation.
-For instance, if the booking is done by phone, a manager has to take it & add it to CRM or whichever system you use.
+The booking process might require additional manual work or approval from managers, and needs to be controlled because of the lack of automation.
+For instance, if the booking is done by phone, a manager has to take it & add it to the CRM or whatever system you use.

-Such additional tasks can result in productivity losses or distract managers from more important tasks.
+Such additional tasks can result in lower productivity or distract managers from more important tasks.

-Not to mention that managers’ productivity has a significant impact on a workflow’s structure, and without such routine tasks, it can be improved.
+Not to mention that managers’ productivity has a significant impact on the workflow’s structure, and it can be improved without such routine tasks.

-The problem with phone booking is that users can’t be fully free in terms of when to book the appointment.
-It results in huge opportunity costs.
+The problem with phone booking is that users can’t be fully free in terms of when they can book an appointment.
+That can and most probably will result in huge opportunity costs.

 But what if a person forgets to book an appointment and wants to do it at midnight?
-We don’t know that many businesses that offer all hours phone booking service.
+We don’t know that many businesses that offer all hours phone booking service, do you?